unicode-org/cldr/docs/site/index/keyboard-workgroup.md

 ---
-title: CLDR Keyboard Subcommittee
+title: CLDR Keyboard Working Group
 ---

-# CLDR Keyboard Workgroup
+# CLDR Keyboard Working Group

 The CLDR Keyboard Subcommittee is responsible for the development and maintenance of a standard cross-platform XML format for use by keyboard authors.